 - Position 3.
 Middle and Neck Pickup in Parallel

 - Position 4.
 Middle and Neck Pickup in Parallel

 - Position 5.
 Neck Pickup

 In comparison to the regular Stratocaster pickups, the neck and middle pickups are a bit higher and the mid-range is much subdued or lower in this guitar.
 You can get great clarity and a variety of textures while experimenting with these configurations.

 As there is an S1 switching system and 5 different configurations you can choose from, the sound you can produce with this guitar is quite versatile.
-The neck pickup gives that warm and sweet sound whereas the bridge, as well as the mid configuration, produces melodic sound.
+The neck pickup gives that warm and sweet sound whereas the bridge, as well as the mid configuration, produces a melodic sound.
 Therefore, the sound produced makes it suitable for playing rhythm style playing to jazz, blues, and lead playing.

 The 2-point deluxe synchronized tremolo is what maintains the stability of the tuning in this guitar.
-As there is only two-point on the floating bridge, there is less friction which helps in maintaining that tuning and also the solid string block saddle adds to that stability.
+As there is only two-point on the floating bridge, there is less friction which helps in maintaining that tuning, and also the solid string block saddle adds to that stability.
 It also directs subtle vibrato and flutters.

 Also, since the bridge is floating, the bridge is bound to move as you bend the strings.
 So in order to reach a certain note with this bridge, you need to increase the distance of your bends to reach the same note compared to a fixed bridge.
 So you can tell already that the increase in distance is going to affect the speed at which you can play this guitar.
 But with practice, this shall not affect much in your performance.

-Something you need to be aware of this type of bridge is that it needs more maintenance than fixed ones.
+Something you need to be aware of in this type of bridge is that it needs more maintenance than fixed ones.

 The tuners in this guitar are the locking or sealed tuners.
 This stops the guitar from going out of tune once tuned.
 Also, the locking tuning machines make the string changes fast and easy.